How Do I Get Started?

 - Nothing more than an email with a log attached

-Rinse and Repeat the next time you head out – Bring more fun to your “Ham Radio /p” operating.
+- Rinse/Repeat the next time you go out – Bring more QSOs to your “Ham/p” fun.